 What are Longitudinal and Lateral Stabilizer Devices and do I need them on my mobile home?

-Longitudinal stabilizer devices prevent the home from moving when exposed to a strong wind on one end of the home.
+Longitudinal and lateral stabilizer devices prevent the home from moving when exposed to a strong wind on one end of the home.

 Lateral devices prevent sideways movement which would cause the tie-down system to fail.

 There are several answers to this question depending on where you have it located and whether your mobile home is new or used.

 New homes in Florida are required to have longitudinal stabilization but not necessarily specific devices.

-There are alternate methods which are in use and that comply with the state requirements in Florida 15-c.
+There are alternate methods that are in use and that comply with the state requirements in Florida 15-c.

 Used homes are required to have longitudinal devices or anchors attached when installed.